-- Explain the situation: what groups/individuals are involved, what their roles are, what is the physical setting.
+2. Explain The Situation.
+What groups/individuals are involved, what their roles are, and what is the physical setting?
 If the scenario was drawn from the group, ask for the help of a participant who raised the situation to set the scene and players.
-Explain enough of background to make the situation clear, so roles will not be played solely from stereotypes.
+Explain enough background to make the situation clear, so roles will not be played solely from stereotypes.

-- Cast roles.
+3. Cast Roles.
 Ask for volunteers among participants.
 If no one comes forward, ask specific people to play roles.
 If possible, cast people in roles with which they do not identify strongly.
 Ask roleplayers to take fictitious names, whether they will be used or not.

-- Set the scene.
-You establish the scene, the physical layout and any other relevant details.”OK, this is the street running this way.
+“OK, this is the street running this way.
 The speaker’s platform is over here.
 The crowd is on this side.
 The speaker is already addressing the crowd.”

 “Let’s look at what happened when Jack grabbed Joe’s arm.
 What did you notice?
 How did Joe react?”

-Ask observers for their impressions after the players, then allow open discussion.
-Discourage negative evaluation of participants which tells them what they “should have done.”
-Frame such suggestions as additional options (which can be used in a re-run of the roleplay, to explore how they might work).
+Ask observers for their impressions.
+Discourage the negative evaluation of the participants which tells them what they “should have done”.
+Frame suggestions as additional options which can be sued in the re-run of the roleplay.
 Emphasize that “mistakes” provide an excellent source for learning.

 “Jack gave us a wonderful chance to look at the effects of different ways to intervene.
-How did he try to get Joe under control?
-“Right, first he took his arm by the elbow.
-How did Joe react?…Then what did Jack try?
-He asked Joe how to get to the train station?
-What effect did that have? . . .
-Now let’s think together what we might do in Jack’s position.
+How did he try to get Jack under control?…Right, first he took his arm by the elbow.
+How did Joe react?…Then what did Jack try?…He asked Joe how to get to the train station.
+What effect did that have?…Now let’s think together about what we might do in Jack’s position.
 What are some options?”

 As the discussion continues, draw out the learnings, add stories and theories.
 Be as specific as possible about potential alternative actions.
 You can run it again, of course, to try more options!